apache/felix/webconsole-plugins/servicediagnostics/README.txt

 OSGi Service Diagnostics and WebConsole Plugin
 ==============================================

-This projects aims at easing diagnostics of OSGi services and finding about missing dependencies.
+This projects aims at easing diagnostics of OSGi services and finding about missing and/or circular dependencies.

 Typically in a large system with many cascading dependencies managed by different trackers such as DeclarativeService, DependencyManager or others, tracking the root cause of a top level service not being started can become very cumbersome.
 When building service oriented architectures, it is often the case that a single missing requirement will lock a full stack of services, but to find that one requirement is like finding a needle in a haystack!